 Catheter Handling Sleeve

 I prefer catheters with a gripper sleeve or handling sleeve, which allows me to advance the catheter without touching it directly.
-This reduces the risk of contamination and may also help reduce the risk of urinary tract infections.
+This is designed to potentially help reduce the risk of contamination and may also help reduce the risk of urinary tract infections for some people.

-If closed system catheters aren’t an option based on your insurance coverage, you might consider using an extra-long straight catheter, such as the Cure XL Catheter.
+If closed system catheters aren’t an option based on your insurance coverage, or you’re just not a fan of that catheter type, an extra-long straight catheter, such as the Cure Pocket™ XL Catheter, may be a better option.
 These are long enough to cath from your chair and directly drain urine into the toilet.

 Travel Catheters and Compact Catheters

-If you frequently travel like me, and you’re in a wheelchair, you may want a catheter that’s both functional and discreet.
+If you frequently travel like me, you may want a catheter that’s both functional and discreet.
 I cath from my wheelchair and use closed system catheters when I’m at public venues or sporting events because public bathrooms tend to be unclean.

 Plus, believe it or not, I’ve cathed on an airplane before.
 Here’s a helpful travel tip.
 Ask the gate agent at your airline to see if they can block the seats next to you if it’s not a full flight.
 More often than not, they’re willing to accommodate your request.

-Best Catheters for Spinal Cord Injury / Limited Hand Dexterity
+Best Catheters for Spinal Cord Injury or Limited Hand Dexterity

 Closed System Catheters